Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Methods

+where $\beta_e = 1/(k_BT_e)$.
+The \corr{right hand side of the equation is then approximated to a form which is parametric to the elevated temperature $T_e$ with}

-Thus, the elevated temperature \emph{ansatz} requires the computation of the centroid PMF at \(T_e\) and the evaluation of the centroid dynamics at the target temperature $T$.
-This has proven to be an excellent approximation for vibrational spectra \cite{Musil2022,Ravindra2024,Ravindra2024NuclearQE,Paesani2025,Richa2025} and for the efficient evaluation of static properties.\cite{Zaporozhets2024AccurateNQ} We call this approximation $T_e$-CMD in the following.
+which is exact in the harmonic and in the classical limit. \corr{We call this approximation $T_e$-CMD in the following.} \corr{The elevated temperature \emph{ansatz} requires microcanonical centroid dynamics on the PMF estimated at \(T_e\), while sampling initial conditions at the physical temperature $T$.} This has proven to be an excellent approximation for vibrational spectra \cite{Musil2022,Ravindra2024,Ravindra2024NuclearQE,Paesani2025,Richa2025}.